oreillymedia/production-resources/styleguide/index.md

 <section data-type="sect2" id="punctuation">
 <h2>Punctuation</h2>

-<p>For anything not covered in this list, please consult the Chicago Manual of Style, 17th Edition.</p>
+<p>For anything not covered in this list, please consult the _Chicago Manual of Style_, 17th Edition.</p>

 <ul>
 <li>